Consensys/mythril/README.md

 ### Working with on-chain contracts

-To pull contracts from the blockchain you need an Ethereum node that is synced with the network.
+To analyze contracts on the blockchain you need an Ethereum node.
 By default, Mythril will query a local node via RPC.
 Alternatively, you can connect to a remote service such as [INFURA](https://infura.io):

 ```
 $ myth --rpchost=mainnet.infura.io/{API-KEY} --rpcport=443  --rpctls=True (... etc ...)